 Depending on the type of biopsy ordered, the doctor might use local anesthesia (where only a part of the body is numbed) or, most commonly, general anesthesia (in which a patient is asleep) to ensure there is no pain.

-If the doctor suspects Hodgkin lymphoma, more tests will be done to determine if the cancer has spread.
+If the doctor suspects Hodgkin lymphoma, more tests will be done to see if the cancer has spread.
 These can include:

 - blood tests